BeatTogether/BeatTogether.Quest/README.md

 Want to support development and server costs?
 [Click Here](https://www.patreon.com/BeatTogether)

 ## Features
+* All the features from MultiplayerCore
-* Private server free from Beat Saber official; allowing Quest to play freely on modded installs
+* Private server free from Beat Saber official
 * Crossplay between all compatible platforms
-* Custom songs between platforms (With MultiplayerCore installed)
-* 10 Player lobbies (If a PC players hosts the lobby and has MultiplayerExtensions plugin installed which is PC only) **This Feature is EXPERIMENTAL.
-For optimal experience its recommended to stick with 5 players.**

 ## Installation

 **Recommended Install:**

-This mod is already installed automatically as a core mod as of 1.24.0.
-You shouldn't need to follow any steps on the github.
-Just go play!
+You can install this mod using any of the currently supported modding tools like MBF/QuestPatcher.
 If your facing issues, join our Discord.

 **Manual Install:**

 To install, Download the latest mod from our releases.
-[Click Here](https://github.com/pythonology/BeatTogether.Quest/releases)
+[Click Here](https://github.com/BeatTogether/BeatTogether.Quest/releases)

-You need to access BMBF from a computer.
-Open BMBF and go to the "Tools" tab.
-You should see a web address and a version number.

-On your PC, type in that web address that is shown.
-You will be greeted with a upload interface.

-Upload the .qmod you got from the download above.
-To be sure it downloaded correctly, check the "mods" tab and see if its enabled and active.

-## Custom Song Support
-Customs in multiplayer require [MultiplayerCore](https://github.com/EnderdracheLP/MultiplayerCore.Quest)
+Open [MBF](https://mbf.bsquest.xyz) using your computer or an android phone with you Quest connected to it.

+Inside MBF drag an drop the .qmod into the window to upload and install the mod

+After that check that both BeatTogether and MultiplayerCore are installed.

+The installation should be completed enjoy.

+If you encounter problems feel free to join [our Discord](https://discord.com/invite/gezGrFG4tz) and ask in the #help channel

 ## Special Thanks
+A special thanks goes to the following contributors:

-Special thanks to [Sc2ad](https://github.com/Sc2ad) for helping me debug this.
+[Sc2ad](https://github.com/Sc2ad) for helping us debug problems in the mod.

+[RedBrumbler](https://github.com/RedBrumbler) for doing a substantial part of the rewrite.

 ## Credits
 * [zoller27osu](https://github.com/zoller27osu), [Sc2ad](https://github.com/Sc2ad) and [jakibaki](https://github.com/jakibaki) - [beatsaber-hook](https://github.com/sc2ad/beatsaber-hook)